The impact of GDPR on test data

 Based on the above, the question about what extent organizations are obliged to anonymize test data under the GDPR starts to be answered.
 Although the ready-made answer will not be found in the GDPR, it is now the industry standard that test data must be anonymized.
 Equally, an organization must also consider whether this should be the case in any one phase of the process.
 If organizations can take measures in the field of data anonymization, then these measures must be taken.
 If data anonymization is no longer possible in a certain final phase in the test process, then there will have to be good reasons.
 Fortunately, there are sufficient examples available to obtain suitable test data even after anonymization.

 Interested?
 Please feel free to contact us!

-This article was written with senior IT/Privacy Lawyer Marie-José Bonthuis of Privacy1.
-Marie-José (CIPP/E, CIPM, CIPT, FIP) and her colleagues help various clients in the field of data reuse for (scientific) research, privacy assessments, etc. Her specialties: privacy in chains, blockchain and data science, anonymization , synthetic data.
+This article was written in cooperation with senior IT/Privacy Lawyer Marie-José Bonthuis of Privacy1.
+Marie-José (CIPP/E, CIPM, CIPT, FIP) and her colleagues help various clients in the field of data reuse for (scientific) research, privacy assessments, etc. Her specialties are privacy in chains, blockchain, and data science, anonymization, and synthetic data.

 Schedule a product demonstration with one of our TDM experts